pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

+Wildcard grants and revokes: Only one level (a.*) is supported.

 #### Subscribing with state

 Requires Presence.

-Always set a persistent UserId to uniquely identify the user/device.
+Required User ID: Always set user_id to uniquely identify the device/user and persist it.

 ```
 1require 'pubnub'